Master of Pastoral Leadership

 Participants are responsible for their own travel, meals and housing and may choose from numerous hotels near campus.
 AGTS will provide several lunches during classes.
 In the fall and spring semesters, the university has a full-service cafeteria providing low-cost buffet style meals three times a day.

 Program participants are eligible for financial aid as a part-time student.
 Loan amounts vary based upon the total costs of the program in relation to income.
-Contact Amanda Teel, AGTS financial aid coordinator, for more information (email@example.com or 1-800-467-AGTS).
+Contact Samantha Jones, AGTS financial aid counselor, for more information (firstname.lastname@example.org or 1-800-467-AGTS).

 For more information contact Randy Walls: